What is a Veterans Treatment Court?

 A SCRAM (Secure Continuous Remote Alcohol Monitoring) is a portable device provided by the court to all participants to constantly monitor their alcohol intake.
 SCRAM RBs or Remote Breath devices are required for all participants during phase I & II of the program .
 This particular form of alcohol monitoring requires the user to blow into the device which records their breath alcohol level, location, and an image of the user's face.

 What should I do if I am having SCRAM issues?

 Contact your case manager immediately if you are experiencing any issues with your SCRAM device.
 If it is a weekend or holiday, leave a message with your case manager and contact your mentor immediately to explain and document the situation.
 It is important that you self report so that something does not come up later that reflects poorly on your SCRAM record.
 If your device starts working again, self-initiate a test.
 If you are experiencing technical difficulties, bring the device to your case manager as soon as possible to be issued a new one.
 Remember to charge your device and keep it safe.

 How do I get to the VTC?

 The Montgomery County Court Complex is located in downtown Clarksville at 2 Millennium Plaza.
 VTC takes place on the second floor in DIV I courtroom ( last courtroom on the right, Rm 210).
-Group and case management appointments are held in the Montgomery County Bar Association Room (Room 224).
-If you were to use the stairs it is the first hallway on your right through the double doors.
+Group and case management appointments are held in the same location.

 Meter parking is free for the first hour.
 There is free parking in the First Baptist lot on Hiter Street, across from MediaWorks.